Regathering for Worship

 Do we have safety supplies and what do we have?

-In addition to the fogger mentioned above, the staff has been successful in acquiring a supply of disinfectant spray and wipes, hand sanitizer, and personal protective supplies including, gloves, masks for children and adults.
+In addition to the fogger mentioned previously, the staff has been successful in acquiring a supply of disinfectant spray and wipes, hand sanitizer, and personal protective supplies including, gloves and masks for children and adults.

-Additionally, both facilities staff and Children’s Ministry staff have purchased non-contact thermometers.
+Additionally, both facilities staff and Children’s Ministry staff have purchased non-contact thermometers for pre-screening present volunteers, staff, and worshipers.

 What will the pre and post service time look like—will there be a fellowship time?

-Upon our regathering for worship, there will be no fellowship time until the virus allows for more relaxed orders and we are advised it is prudent to allow.
-The congregation will be asked to move through the health screening area immediately to their socially distanced seating prior to the service and when dismissed at the end of the service to proceed to their cars.
+Upon our regathering for worship, there will be no fellowship time.
+The congregation will be asked to move through the health screening area immediately to their socially distanced seating prior to the service.
+When dismissed at the end of the service, worshipers will be asked to proceed directly to their cars in the parking lot.

 How will social distancing be enforced?

 Markings on floors will help folks gauge proper distance and hosts will escort families and individuals to their seats in the worship venues.
-Alternating rows and spacing within rows will be employed to assure social distancing.
-Dismissal will also be done via rows to ensure social distancing following the service.
+Alternating rows and spacing within rows will ensure social distancing.
+Worshipers will be dismissed by rows to ensure social distancing following the service.

 How will attenders be spaced apart when seated?

-We will use alternating rows and spacing within rows to maintain social distancing in both worship venues.
+We will use alternating rows and spacing within rows to maintain social distancing.

 What if someone refuses to wear a mask?

-When we regather masks will be required of all in attendance.
+When we regather, masks (properly covering mouths and noses) will be required of all in attendance.
 The church has a supply of masks for both adults and children should someone forget to bring their own.

 If an individual is unable to wear a mask due to a medical issue, a note from a physician will be needed and that individual will be seated with enhanced social distancing for their protection and the protection of other worshippers.